hanifyaziz/AWS-Projects/Static_Website_Terraform/README.md

 2. Terraform need to be install on local machine

-3. AWS CLI need to be install to setup AWS access key
+3. AWS CLI need to be install to setup AWS access key.
+Setup the access key with ```aws config``` command from the command prompt.

 ### 1. Define a provider

-I created a separate file to define my provider.
+I created a separate file to define my ```provider.tf```.
 In this project it's AWS.

 ```
 provider "aws" {